jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 # The Developer Chessboard
 <img src="https://www.workshopplus.com/cdn/shop/products/carcassonne-board-game_800x800.jpg" alt="Carcassonne Game Box" title="Image Source: https://www.workshopplus.com/products/carcassonne-game" width = "40%" align="right" style="padding-right: 35px;">

 Is there a developer chessboard?
-Sort of, but not quite the same.
+Sort of, but it's not quite the same.
 The empty developer chessboard is mostly a blank slate.
 It doesn't have any predefined features at the start.
 The landscape doesn’t take shape until we start to put things in it.
 Maybe [Carcassonne](https://en.wikipedia.org/wiki/Carcassonne_(board_game)) is a more apropos game, so let’s roll with that for a bit.

-Carcassonne is a tile playing game, which can be seen in the image at the top of the page.
+Carcassonne is a tile playing game, an example of which can be seen in the image at the top of the page.
 The game space is empty until tiles are played, and the tile edges must align based upon geographic features at the edges of the tiles.

 Much like Carcassonne, software design starts with a blank slate.
 Software design _game space_ takes shape as we place our _tiles_, in the form of software elements.
 Much like the tiles of the game, software elements must align if they interact.